We Value Your Privacy

 A School of Our Own

-By Samuel Levin and Susan Engel
+By Samuel Levin, Susan Engel

 In 2010, young Samuel Levin found himself frustrated with his junior year of high school.
 Irrelevant curricula, uninspiring teachers, and disaffected classmates were making school a chore.
 So Levin proposed something different: the Independent Project.
 For a semester, he and his classmates ran their own school—and they saw amazing results.
 This story of this inspirational project was written by Levin and his mother, Susan Engel.